polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 }
 ```

 A block author MUST respect the `ExtrinsicInclusionMode` that is returned by `initialize_block`.
-The runtime MUST reject blocks that have extrinsics in them when `OnlyInherents` was returned.
+The runtime MUST reject blocks that have extrinsics in them while `OnlyInherents` was returned.

 Coming back to the motivations and how they can be implemented with this runtime API change:

 **1. Multi-Block-Migrations**: The runtime is being put into lock-down mode for the duration of the migration process by returning `OnlyInherents` from `initialize_block`.
 This ensures that no user provided transaction can interfere with the migration process.
 It is absolutely necessary to ensure this, otherwise a transaction could call into un-migrated storage and violate storage invariants.

 **2. `poll`** is possible by using `apply_extrinsic` as entry-point and not hindered by this approach.
-It would not be possible to use a pallet inherent like `System::last_inherent` to achieve this for two reasons.
-First is that pallets do not have access to `AllPalletsWithSystem` that is required to invoke the `poll` hook on all pallets.
+It would not be possible to use a pallet inherent like `System::last_inherent` to achieve this for two reasons: First is that pallets do not have access to `AllPalletsWithSystem` which is required to invoke the `poll` hook on all pallets.
 Second is that the runtime does currently not enforce an order of inherents.

 **3. `System::PostInherents`** can be done in the same manner as `poll`.

 ## Drawbacks

 The previous drawback of cementing the order of inherents has been addressed and removed by redesigning the approach.
-No further drawbacks have been identified.
+No further drawbacks have been identified thus far.

 ## Testing, Security, and Privacy

 The new logic of `initialize_block` can be tested by checking that the block-builder will skip transactions when `OnlyInherents` is returned.
-The runtime should also not call any optional hooks like `on_idle`.

 Security: n/a